mobius-looper/mobius3/web/circularlabs/content/downloads.md

 The Mac may not allow you to run the .pkg installer after downloading.
 A dialog popups up telling you how awful it is not to get Apple's permission to do anything, in the upper right there should be an icon that looks like a question mark.
 Click it.
 For me this brings up a help window with a link to bring up the security settings page.
 Click it.
 If not, bring up System Settings and navitage to Privacy & Security.
 Scroll down the "Security" section, there should be an entry there with text saying that Mobius.pkg was blocked from use and a button that says "Open Anyway".
 Click it.
 The package installer should run.

-On MacOS, the standalone application will be installed in `/Applications` and the VST3 plugin will be installed in `/Library/Audio/Plug-Ins/VST3`.
+On MacOS, the standalone application will be installed in `/Applications`, VST3 plugin will be installed in `/Library/Audio/Plug-Ins/VST3`, and the Audio Units plugin will be installed in `/Library/Audio/Plug-Ins/Components`.

-Mac installation is unusual due to issues with the package builder I'm currently using.
-The folder `/Users/<yourname>/Library/Application Support/Circular Labs/Mobius` will be created only when you run the application or plugin for the first time.
+The mobius.xml and other supping files are installed in `/Users/<yourname>/Library/Application Support/Circular Labs/Mobius`.
+This folder will be created only when you run the application or plugin for the first time.
 As with Windows, I prefer to keep the configuration XML files under the `Users` folder so that they may be more easily edited manually without file permission problems.